Goal Setting and achieving goals is impossible in an environment where

 - Choose a date to meet and share what happened and what was learned

 - From what changed that works and does not work, determine how you did that.
 Assign one person to be responsible for understanding, learning and sharing what now works and does not work.
 Know you have some knowledge of a goal to be achieved.
 Determining goals that can be achieved only works when the goal has been achieved before, and we can diagram or understand how it happened the last time.

-- Ask, do we know enough to make this into a standard goal/ project plan?
-If yes, develop a project plan; if no, repeat from step #1
+- Do we know enough to make this a standard goal/ project plan?
+If yes, develop a project plan; if no, repeat step #1

 My hope is that we can remove the achievement of goals as organizational plus personal efficacy.
 Replacing achievement with learning and adaptability as the area of self-efficacy that keeps people feeling good about their work and making progress on things that matter to them.